isomerpages/sportsg-corp/_anti-doping-singapore/Testing/Testing Pools.md

 Inclusion in the ADS RTP is based on a number of factors related to the athlete and the sport.
 These may include:

 * Athletes already included in their International Federation's Registered Testing Pool
-* Possible performance enhancing effect that doping may elicit on the sport
+* Possible performance-enhancing effect that doping may elicit on the sport
 * Available doping analysis statistics of sports and disciplines
 * Available research on doping trends
 * International competition(s) for the year that is of significance to Singapore